crabjs/crabjs-cms/README.md

 node server.js
 ```

+# Report issues

+If you have questions, bug reports or anything else fo the sort, please use the [issue tracker](https://github.com/Vietworm/Crab.JS/issues)

 # Thanks

 CrabJS is a free and open source community-driven project.
 Thanks to our many contributors and users for making it great.